 A large number of patients at Greater Portland Health are immigrants, asylum-seekers, and refugees.
 Patients at Greater Portland Health come from over 43 different countries across the globe.
 Many experience cultural, linguistic, socio-economic, transportation, and communication (phone, internet) barriers to accessing appropriate health services and housing.
 As this population continues to grow in Greater Portland, we remain committed to providing culturally sensitive care in patient’s preferred language.

 As Greater Portland Health has grown, we have established health centers that target specific underserved populations in the community.
-At our 4 school-based health centers we provide medical, dental, and behavioral care to youth in the Portland public schools.
+At our 6 school-based health centers (SBHCs) we provide medical, dental, and behavioral care to youth in Portland, South Portland, and Westbrook public schools.
 Open to all students, the SBHC program predominantly serves uninsured or underinsured students.
 We also partner with Portland Housing Authority to operate small health centers within public housing sites at Riverton and Franklin Towers.
 Each of our public housing-based sites tailor outreach and services to residents’ needs.

 While the majority of patients at Greater Portland Health live in Portland, Westbrook, and South Portland, we serve patients from a vast area of Southern Maine.